t44dev/ConsumptionCLI/README.md

 The same logic applies to deletions as does to updates in terms of search paramaters.
 Again, confirmation of deletion will be required when multiple entities match the search parameters.

 ### List
-All consumables, or a subset according to some search parameters, can be viewed using the list action.
+All *Consumables*, or a subset according to some search parameters, can be viewed using the list action.
 The most basic example is to provide no paramaters and simply view all results.
 By default this opens an interactive session which can be scrolled through using the keyboard:

 ```console
 cons consumable list